Jenni Konner

-Jennifer A. Konner (born May 15, 1971) is an American television writer, producer and director.
+Jennifer A. Konner (born May 15, 1971) is an American television writer, producer, and director.
 She is best known as co-showrunner and writer with Lena Dunham of the HBO series Girls.
-In 2016, she directed the season finale of the fifth season of Girls entitled "I Love You Baby" and in 2017, she directed the episode "Latching," which served as the series finale; both episodes were co-written by Judd Apatow, Dunham and Konner.
+In 2016, she directed the season finale of the fifth season of Girls titled "I Love You Baby", and in 2017, she directed the episode "Latching", which served as the series finale; both episodes were co-written by Judd Apatow, Dunham, and Konner.

-With Lena Dunham, she ran a production company and is co-founder of the feminist newsletter, Lenny Letter, and its Random House imprint, Lenny Books.
+With Lena Dunham, she ran a production company and is co-founder of the feminist newsletter Lenny Letter and its Random House imprint, Lenny Books.

 Early life

 Konner was born to a Jewish family in Brooklyn, New York, and grew up in Los Angeles, California.
 She is daughter of American television writers Lawrence Konner and Ronnie Wenker-Konner (née Wenker).
 Konner has a younger brother, Jeremy Konner, who directs and produces the Comedy Central program Drunk History.

 Konner graduated from Crossroads School, a progressive high school in Santa Monica.
 In 1994, Konner graduated from Sarah Lawrence College.